brian93512/Movie-Recommendation-System-INF-553/README.md

 | Assignment 3  | Collaborating Filtering  | Scala, Python  | Spark  | User / Item-based CF  |
 | Assignment 4  | Local Sensitive Hashing  | Python  | Spark | LSH  |
 | Assignment 5  | Social Network Analysis  | Scala, Python  | Spark  | Girvan-Newman  |
+## How To Use
+You can find assignments description and source code in each assighment folder
 ## Data Source
 Data set is called MovieLens data, and came from the website [GroupLens](https://grouplens.org/datasets/movielens/)
 ## References